Spinning Q-balls in Abelian Gauge Theories with positive potentials: existence and non existence: Proof of Theorem

 As a consequence of this invariance, we have that $(u_n,\A_n)$ does not contain in general a strongly convergent subsequence.
-To overcome this difficulty, we will show that there exists a minimizing sequence $(u_n,\A_n)$ of $E_{\sigma,q}|_V$ which, up to translations along the $z$-direction, weakly converges to a non--trivial limit $(u_0,\A_0)$.
-Eventually, we will show that $(u_0,\A_0)$ is a critical point of $E_{\sigma_0,q}$ for some charge $\sigma_0$.
+To overcome this difficulty, we will show that there exists a minimizing sequence $(u_n,\A_n)$ of $E_{\sigma_0,q}|_V$ which, up to translations along the $z$-direction, weakly converges to a non--trivial limit $(u_0,\A_0)$.
+Eventually, we will show that $(u_0,\A_0)$ is a critical point of $E_{\sigma,q}$ for a suitable $\sigma>0$.

-In order to proceed with this project, we start proving the following weak compactness result, whose proof is an adaptation of \cite[Proposition 22]{BF}, but whose statement is much more general: \begin{prop} For any $\sigma, \, q> 0$ there exists a Palais--Smale sequence $U_n = (u_n,\A_n)$ of $E_{\sigma,q}$ which weakly converges to $(u_0,\A_0), u_0 \geq 0$ and $u_0 \neq 0$. \end{prop} \begin{proof} By Proposition \ref{prop21}, we know that there exists a minimizing sequence $U_n= (u_n,\A_n)$ of $E_{\sigma,q}|_V$, with $u_n \geq 0$ and which is also a Palais--Smale sequence for $E_{\sigma,q}$.
+In order to proceed with this strategy, we start proving the following weak compactness result, whose proof is an adaptation of \cite[Proposition 22]{BF}, but whose statement is much more general: \begin{prop} There exists a Palais--Smale sequence $U_n = (u_n,\A_n)$ of $E_{\sigma_0,q}$ which weakly converges to $(u_0,\A_0), u_0 \geq 0$ and $u_0 \neq 0$. \end{prop} \begin{proof} By Proposition \ref{prop21}, we know that there exists a minimizing sequence $U_n= (u_n,\A_n)$ of $E_{\sigma_0,q}|_V$, with $u_n \geq 0$ and which is also a Palais--Smale sequence for $E_{\sigma_0,q}$.
 Moreover, by Lemma \ref{prop20}, we know that there exists $c>0$ such that